okalachev/flix/docs/build.md

 Before flight you need to calibrate the accelerometer:

-1. Open Serial Monitor in Arduino IDE (use use `make monitor` command in the command line).
+1. Open Serial Monitor in Arduino IDE (or use `make monitor` command in the command line).
 2. Type `ca` command there and follow the instructions.

 #### Control with smartphone